By Professor Kevin Gournay

-When I first came into contact with phobic patients in my work with Professor Isaac Marks at the Maudsley Hospital, some 20 years ago, I was quickly struck by how many female patients described the worsening of their symptoms in the few days before their periods.
+When I first came into contact with phobic patients in my work with Professor Isaac Marks at the Maudsley Hospital, some 30 years ago, I was quickly struck by how many female patients described the worsening of their symptoms in the few days before their periods.
 An increase not just in the general pre-menstrual symptoms but in the tendency to panic, to become more anxious and to experience a heightening of the physical symptoms of anxiety.
-In some patients the pattern was different with anxiety occurring during menstruation or just after.
-However, in these patients there was still a predictable, cyclical pattern.
-This clear pattern, of course, provides some evidence that anxiety is linked to hormone function, but as an American colleague of mine, Diane Chambless, pointed out some 15 years ago, is that thes symptoms can become part of a self fulfilling prophecy.
-However, there is nevertheless a great deal of biological research which shows that female hormones play an important part in the regulation of mood and probably in the manifestation of anxiety.
+In some patients, the pattern was different with anxiety occurring during menstruation or just after.
+However, in these patients, there was still a predictable, cyclical pattern.
+This clear pattern, of course, provides some evidence that anxiety is linked to hormone function, but as an American colleague of mine, Diane Chambless, pointed out some 15 years ago, is that the symptoms can become part of a self-fulfilling prophecy.
+However, there is nevertheless a great deal of biological research that shows that female hormones play an important part in the regulation of mood and probably in the manifestation of anxiety.

 If one looks at the basic facts about adrenalin, it is only too clear that the above phenomena are linked.
-Hormones are chemical messengers and they are produced by the ductless glands, or so called endocrine glands.
+Hormones are chemical messengers and are produced by the ductless glands or so-called endocrine glands.
 So, for example, Insulin is produced by the pancreas to regulate blood sugar and the thyroid produces thyroxine, which regulates growth.
 The master gland of the hormone system is the pituitary, which is found beneath the brain, over the roof of the mouth.
 The balance between hormones is finely adjusted by the pituitary and the whole system stays in a state of equilibrium in good health.
 However, if one hormone is produced in either abnormally high or abnormally low accounts, there are effects on other hormones.
-The classic example of this occurs in Throtoxicosis, a condition where the thyroid gland becomes over active and produces too much thyroxine.
-One of the first systems experienced by people with Thyrotoxicosis is very often acute anxiety and some of this stems from the ‘knock on effect’ to the adrenalin glands and hence, an outpouring of adrenalin.
+The classic example of this occurs in Throtoxicosis, a condition where the thyroid gland becomes overactive and produces too much thyroxine.
+One of the first systems experienced by people with Thyrotoxicosis is very often acute anxiety and some of this stems from the ‘knock-on effect’ to the adrenalin glands and hence, an outpouring of adrenalin.
 The increase in adrenalin output leads to the unpleasant symptoms of anxiety.

 Professor Kevin Gournay is an Emeritus Professor at the Institute of Psychiatry.
 He has more than 35 years of experience and is the author of more than 130 articles and books.
 He is based in Cheshunt Hertfordshire.